mbhall88/rasusa/README.md

 ### Release binaries

-**tl;dr**: Run the following snippet to get download the binary to your current directory and show the help menu.
+**tl;dr**: Run the following snippet to download the binary for your system to the current directory and show the help menu.
 ```shell
 OS=$(uname -s)
 if [ "$OS" = "Linux" ]; then